 Please visit our Lee's Summit R-7 Schools Nutrition Services website for the most up-to-date information about school meals.

-Currently BASS enrollment is closed.
+BASS enrollment is open.
 Please visit the Before and After School Services website for the most up-to-date information about after-school care.

 The following websites provide resources and program information to support student well-being and social emotional health.